vk-cs/docs-public/docs/en/base/cloud-desktops/service-management/desktops-pool/add/add.md

 1. Set the pool configuration parameters:

     - **Pool name**: set a name that is unique within the project.
-Field requirements: from 3 to 128 characters, only Latin letters, symbols `-`, `_`, spaces, and numbers are allowed.
+Field requirements: from 3 to 128 characters, only Latin letters, characters `-`, `_`, spaces, and numbers are allowed.
     - **Pool type**: choose one of the options:

         - **Sessional** — in such a pool, the user is automatically assigned a desktop upon connection.
 Use the session pool if you need to deploy a large number of desktops of the same configuration with the same set of software.
 The session pool has hot reserve of desktops.
         - **Personalized** — in such a pool, the administrator assigns desktops to specific users.
 Suitable for deploying desktops with individual configuration for individual users.
 This type of pool is used most often.

     - **Description**: the pool description, up to 250 characters.
     - **User group**: specify the user group of the AD or LDAP directory.
 The users in this group will be assigned desktops from the pool.
-Field requirements: from 3 to 100 characters, only Latin letters, symbols `-`, `_`, `.`, and numbers are allowed.
+Field requirements: from 3 to 100 characters, only Latin letters, characters `-`, `_`, `.`, and numbers are allowed.
     - **OU**: specify the organizational unit of the AD or LDAP directory.
 For example, `OU=Workstations,DC=domain,DC=com`.
     - **Naming mask**: the suffix with which the desktops names in this pool will begin.
-Field requirements: from 3 to 15 characters, only lowercase Latin letters and the `-` symbol at the end are allowed.
+Field requirements: from 3 to 15 characters, only lowercase Latin letters and the `-` character at the end are allowed.
     - **Min number of desktops** — determines how many desktops will be deployed immediately after the pool is created.
 The default is `0`.

       This parameter cannot exceed the value of the parameter **Max number of desktops**.